create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **addFieldCallback** (*key: any, callback: (value: any) => void*): void

-Adds a field callback function, if external browser interface is used. *Key* is a custom key of any type associated with the *callback*.
+Adds a field callback function, if external browser interface is used. *key* is a custom key of any type associated with the *callback*.
 The callback is called when the field has been changed.

 The callback has a signature of `function (value)`, where value is the current value of the field.